-For any modification requested to the original product, an increase of 30% on the listed price will be charged, plus Euro 100,00 net per product for administrative costs.
-In the case of modified orders which are all the same as each other and for amounts greater than Euro 1.000,00, only the increase of 30% will be charged.
+- Modification: for any modification requested to the original product, an increase of 30% on the listed price will be charged plus Euro 100,00 net per product for administrative costs; in the case of orders of modified products which are all the same between them and for a total amount higher than Euro 1.000,00 only the increase of 30% will be charged.

-The company accepts liability in the case of shipment by express courier and free of charge, only if notified within the 7 days following receipt of the merchandise, by fax addressed to the forwarding agent and, for its information, also to LAMP, with transport document data specified in the notification.
+- The company accepts liability in the case of shipment by express courier and free of charge, only if notified within the 7 days following receipt of the merchandise, via e-mail to the forwarding agent and, for its information, also to PATRIZIA VOLPATO S.r.l., with transport document data specified in the notification.
 If, on arrival, the quality of the packaging should result as inadequate or not intact, the customer must state this observation on the forwarding agent’s transport document, which latter is obliged to accept the same.

-No merchandise may be returned and shipped back without the prior authorisation of the LAMP company; in the case of approval, transport costs shall be borne by the customer; 30% of the amount of the return shall be deducted from the value of the same for administrative costs.
+- No merchandise may be returned and shipped back without the prior authorisation of the PATRIZIA VOLPATO S.r.l. company; in the case of approval, transport costs shall be borne by the customer; 30% of the amount of the return shall be deducted from the value of the same for administrative costs.

 Any dispute shall fall under the jurisdiction of the Court of Venice.